lmammino/loige.co/astro/src/content/posts/2015-05-11_introducing-flickr-set-get-a-command-line-app-to-download-photos/index.md

   - node-js
   - api
   - flickr
+description: The flickr-set-get command line app makes it easy to download entire Flickr galleries.
+It uses the Flickr API and Node.js asynchronous programming to download photos in parallel.
+The post explains the motivation behind the project, the technologies used, and how the asynchronous code works.
 ---

 I recently developed a small command line app that allows you to download an entire gallery from Flickr, it's called `flickr-set-get` and you can find it on [NPM](https://www.npmjs.com/package/flickr-set-get) and [GitHub](https://github.com/lmammino/flickr-set-get).